Cardinals vs. Rockies Player Props Betting Odds

 Arenado Stats

-- Arenado has picked up at least one hit in three games in a row.
-In his last five games he is hitting .250 with a double, a home run, a walk and two RBI.
+- Arenado hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .273 with a double, a home run and two RBI.

 Arenado Recent Games